f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 ![alt text](./assets/open-swagger.png)

-# Adding `delete` Handler
+# Add `delete` Handler

-In this part of the guide we will add a `delete` handler to the existing app policy.
-In order to do that, we will need to update the WAF security policy.
-So we will create a job inside CI/CD envrioment using app sources.
+In this part of the guide we will add a `delete` handler to the earlier created security policy.
+In order to update the WAF security policy, we will create a pipeline inside CI/CD environment where Git Server and Jenkins server are pre-configured.
 It will automatically, when new routes appear, update API definition in BIG-IP Next.

-We will use DOcker Compose to run the CD/CI environment where Git Server and Jenkins server are pre-configured.
-We will pull the repo from the Git SCM, update sources and push back.
+In order to run the CD/CI environment we will use Docker Compose.
+We will then pull the repo from the Git SCM, update sources and push back.
 After that the pre-configured pipeline will address Jenkins server from Git Server, and go to BIG-IP Next from Jenkins.

+## CI/CD Environment

-## 1 Run CI/CD
+### 1. Run CI/CD Initialization

 Go to the following directory: